 Contact forms and email links

-Instead the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
+We may store the information within our CRM or Email marketing system.
+If the information is stored within our email marketing system, you will only be sent transactional emails unless you have subscribed to our newsletter.
 Our SMTP servers are protected by TLS (sometimes known as SSL) meaning that the email content is encrypted using SHA-2, 256-bit cryptography before being sent across the internet.
 The email content is then decrypted by our local computers and devices.

 If you choose to join our email newsletter, the email address that you submit to us will be forwarded to Force24 who provide us with email marketing services.
-We consider Force24 to be a third party data processor (see below).
+We consider Force24 to be a third-party data processor (see below).

 Your email address will remain within Force24's database for as long as we continue to use Force24's services for email marketing or until you specifically request removal from the list.
 You can do this by unsubscribing using the unsubscribe links contained in any email newsletters that we send you or by requesting removal via email.
 When requesting removal via email, please send your email to us using the email account that is subscribed to the mailing list.